cloudlinux/cloudlinux-doc/docs/python_and_ruby_selector/README.md

 ![](/images/clip000255.jpg)

-3. You can edit path (folder name in homedir, for example ), for application, handler.
+3. You can edit path (folder name of the project in the home directory, for example, ), for application, handler.
 If you click - the value is converted to input field and thus becomes editable.
 When editing is complete, click .

 ![](/images/clip000256.jpg)